 Roxanne: You currently have 300 employees, correct?
-On that talent note, do you find that the Tampa area has enough highly-qualified technology talent to satisfy the current demand, or do you have to search nationally when you hire new employees?
+On the talent note, do you find that the Tampa area has enough highly-qualified technology talent to satisfy the current demand?
+Or, do you have to search nationally when you hire new employees?

 Paul: Have you talked to any company that is able to satisfy its hiring needs here?
 Haha!

 Matt: It’s interesting to hear the answers to this question.
-We ask most of our interviewees, and some of them will say “no, our industry is 0% served as far as tech goes,” and others say it’s only once in a while that they absolutely need to expand a search nationally.
+We ask most of our interviewees, and some of them will say, “No, our industry is 0% served as far as tech goes.”
+Others say it’s only once in a while that they absolutely need to expand a search nationally.
 What does that look like for you guys?